uppedtrout/Better-config/README.md

 At the Sixth Gate
 NINNGHIZHIDDA removed the Jewels
 The Jewels around her wrists
-And the Jewels around her ankles he took away.Downloaded from www.holybooks.com And ISHTAR asked
+And the Jewels around her ankles he took away.
+And ISHTAR asked
 Why, NINNKIGAL, hast thou removed my Sixth Jewel?
 And NINKIGAL answered